 For example, if you’re targeting busy parents who are looking for kitchen accessories to make meal preparation easier and you write a blog article about a meal that takes four hours to prep and cook, you likely won’t attract the right audience.

-Now let’s look in more detail at creating your Google My Business listing.
+Now let’s look in more detail at creating your Google Business profile (formerly Google My Business).
 You can also create listings on Apple Maps and Bing Places for local SEO benefits.
 The key is to optimize each listing by adding all your business details, keeping them up to date, and making sure each listing is verified.

-Use GMB to attract and interact with nearby customers when they search for local businesses.
-Your retail store will have visibility on Google Search and Maps, and you can post photos of products, respond to reviews, and keep your business information up to date.
+Use your profile to attract and interact with nearby customers when they search for local businesses.
+Your store will have visibility on Google Maps and Search, and you can post photos of products, respond to reviews, and keep your business information up to date.

 You can claim your listing and get started with GMB here.
 Below is a checklist to help you optimize your Google Business listing: